panzerdp/dmitripavlutin.com/content/posts/143-promise-all-settled/index.md

 After *all* the `promises` in the input array are being fulfilled or rejects, `statusPromise` resolves with an array where each item is either:

-1. `{ status: 'fulfilled', value: resolvedValue }` &mdash; if the corresponding promise resolved successfuly
+1. `{ status: 'fulfilled', value: value }` &mdash; if the corresponding promise resolved successfuly
-2. Or `{ status: 'rejected', reason: rejectionReason }` &mdash; if the corresponding promise rejected
+2. Or `{ status: 'rejected', reason: reason }` &mdash; if the corresponding promise rejected

-What's important is that the promise returned by `Promise.allSettled()` *always resolves*, no matter the resolve status of the promises in the input array.
+The promise returned by `Promise.allSettled()` *always resolves with an array of statuses*, no matter promises get resolved or rejected in the input array.